pschou/go-flowfile/README.md

 # go-flowfile

-This is a library for working with NiFi files in a streaming context.
+This is a GoLang module for working with NiFi files in a streaming context.

 For more documentation go to https://pkg.go.dev/github.com/pschou/go-flowfile .